 Million Dollar Dissident: A RiskiQ PassiveTotal Jackpot

-While investigating the Stealth Falcon operation, a threat actor targeting UAE dissidents, we ran a series of IP addresses through RiskIQ PassiveTotal.
+While investigating the Stealth Falcon operation, a cyber threat actor targeting UAE dissidents, we ran a series of IP addresses through RiskIQ PassiveTotal.
 It returned to us a domain, as well as an email address that looked different from the Stealth Falcon infrastructure we were familiar with.

 Pivoting out from these data points, we connected the email and domain to a domain that was registered to the NSO Group.
 Suspecting that these domains were part of an exploit delivery infrastructure, we began seeking evidence of messages containing links to the network: